Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - New nodes: Save/Load variable/List - Will save globaly the content of a variable or list on the server drive, without restriction.
 This will survive a reboot.
     - New node: Delete saved Variable/List
-- Added two commands /position and /lookat to report in chat your current camera location and look at location respectively
+- Added two commands /position and /lookat to report in chat your current camera location and look at location respectively `0.7.7`
+- New node: `Set Energy`, `Get Energy` (Mostly used for corruption management)
+- You can now store a dice sheet on a puppet to swap when incarnating the puppet
+- Your character will now remember what was the last puppet you incarnated before leaving the game
+- You can now import/export the following elements: Quest, Quest categories, Kits, Custom NPC, Trader Definitions, Warps and Post Processes.
+Guid will be exported to maintain links between export elements.
+- You can now create custom chat command using scripts.
+For that, open the newly added setting tab in a script, to specify a command name.
+Those commands do not have permissions, it is up to you to do the necessary checks at the beginning of the script.
+- Added a new quest objective: Hunt Multiple.
+Allowing you to set multiple valid hunt target for a single objective.
 ## Changes
 `0.7.0`
 - Reworked the price definition widget for trading